prakharmrsl/easypcceo.github.io/pages/pc-cases/smallest-atx-cases.md

 The Thermaltake Core G3 is no exception, offering a stylish full sized form factor without being too big and bulky.

-It's also one of the cheaper cases on this list, so you could use it if you're building a cheap gaming PC.
+This [inverted PC case](/pc-cases/inverted/) one of the cheaper cases on this list, so you could use it if you're building a cheap gaming PC.

 Somehow this case can house a full sized ATX motherboard despite how slim it is.

 Unfortunately, since the case is so small, cable management is a bit of an issue - that's really our only complaint about the case.

-The [cable management has an impact on airflow](/cable-management/), but the case is ventilated all around, so the interior still remains cool during operation.
+The [cable management has an impact on airflow](/pc-cases/does-cable-management-matter/), but the case is ventilated all around, so the interior still remains cool during operation.

 All in all, it's a fantastic case for the money.